Tobacco and Other Smoking Products (Dismantling Illegal Trade) and Other Legislation Amendment Bill 2025

 4.14 pmMr HUNTSupports

-Spoke in strong support, sharing personal experience of nicotine addiction from age 15 and observations as a school-based police officer of vaping being out of control in schools.
+Spoke from personal experience of nicotine addiction starting at age 15, and from his role as a former school-based police officer witnessing vaping proliferation in schools.
+Praised the bill's enforcement powers.

 4.03 pmMs DOOLEYSupports